 Plan your visit to Loja, Ecuador

-My last visit to Ecuador I decided to visit Loja, the Southernmost city in the highlands of this diverse and extraordinary country.
+On my last visit to Ecuador, I decided to visit Loja, the Southernmost city in the highlands of this diverse and extraordinary country.
 This article is meant to show you some of the main places to see and activities available in the city and its surroundings.

-The charming city of Loja is located 4 hours South from Cuenca, and has a rather small population of 214.855 inhabitant.
-Several of them are musicians, poets and writers, making this a city with a vibrant cultural life.
+The charming city of Loja is located 4 hours South of Cuenca and has a relatively small population of 214.855 inhabitants.
+Several of them musicians, poets and writers, making this a city with vibrant cultural life.

 The city was founded in 1542 by Spaniard Alonso de Mercadillo at the “Cuxibamba valley” and has preserved most of its colonial style.